From Predictions to Representations

 MDL Probing: Measuring Effort, Not Accuracy

-Voita and Titov (2020) demonstrated that probe accuracy alone is an inadequate metric [4]Information-Theoretic Probing with Minimum Description Length
+Voita and Titov (2020) showed why probe accuracy alone is incomplete [4]Information-Theoretic Probing with Minimum Description Length

 Voita, E., Titov, I.